-Monochromatic light was generated by coupling a 150W Xenon arc lamp (Apex 70525 Monochromator Illuminator, Oriel Instruments, Stratford, CT, USA) to a monochromator (Cornerstone 130 1/8m 74000, Oriel).
+Monochromatic light was generated by coupling a 150 W xenon arc lamp (Apex 70525 Monochromator Illuminator, Oriel Instruments, Stratford, CT, USA) to a monochromator (Cornerstone 130 1/8 m 74000, Oriel).
 In previous experiments using this system, we had observed a small secondary peak at approximately 300 nm below the primary peak wavelength.
-To eliminate this secondary peak, we used a long-pass filter (ET542LP, Chroma, Bellows Falls, Vermont, USA) for all primary wavelengths of 590 nm and above.
-The light intensity was controlled with a variable neutral density filter (50Q00AV.2, Newport Corporation, Irvine, CA, USA) mounted on a motorized rotator stage (NSR-12 controlled by a NewStep NSC200 controller, both Newport).
-Three additional neutral density filters (FRQ-ND1 and FRQ-ND2, Newport; NDUV30A, Thorlabs) that were mounted onto a manual filter wheel (FW1A, Thorlabs) were used to achieve light attenuation beyond the range of the motorized filter wheel.
+To eliminate this secondary peak, we used a long-pass filter (ET542LP, Chroma, Bellows Falls, VT, USA) for all primary wavelengths of 590 nm and above.
+The light intensity was controlled with a variable neutral density filter (50Q00AV.2, Newport Corporation, Irvine, CA, USA) mounted on a motorized rotator stage (NSR-12 controlled by a NewStep NSC200 controller, both Newport Corporation).
+Three additional neutral density filters (FRQ-ND1 and FRQ-ND2, Newport Corporation; NDUV30A, Thorlabs) that were mounted onto a manual filter wheel (FW1A, Thorlabs) were used to achieve light attenuation beyond the range of the motorized filter wheel.
 The duration of the stimulus was controlled with a shutter (VCM-D1, Uniblitz, Rochester, NY, USA).
 The light path also contained two lenses (LJ4395-UV and LA4306-UV, Thorlabs) that focused the light onto an optical fiber placed directly behind the shutter.
 (Lenses and fiber were chosen to transmit both UV and visible light.)
 At the end of the optical fiber was a lens that collimated the light so that a light spot with a diameter of 2.8-3.5 cm was projected onto the leech from a distance of 10-13 cm.
-The light source was positioned above the leech and illuminated the entire posterior ventral side ranging from the body wall opening at M10 to the rear sucker at an angle of no greater than $30^{\circ}$ from normal.
+The light source was positioned above the leech and illuminated the entire posterior ventral side ranging from the body wall opening at M10 to the rear sucker at an angle of no greater than 30 deg from normal.

-Leeches were dark adapted for at least 30 minutes before starting a recording, and recordings were performed without background illumination.
-(We could not quantify stray background light, but estimate it to be below $10^8$ photons/cm/s, or approximately 0.0002 lux, similar to the darkness under an overcast sky on a moonless night).
-We recorded responses to 500-ms stimuli with the following peak wavelengths (in nm): 320, 350, 400, 455, 530, 590, and 655.
+Leeches were dark adapted for at least 30 min before starting a recording, and recordings were performed without background illumination.
+(We could not quantify stray background light, but estimate it to be below 10^8 photons cm-2 s-1, or approximately 0.0002 lx, similar to the darkness under an overcast sky on a moonless night.)
+We recorded responses to 500-ms stimuli with the following peak wavelengths (in nm): 320, 350, 400, 455, 530, 590 and 655.
 The order of wavelengths that we tested was randomized.
-To generate response-log(intensity) curves, we used light intensities in a range of approximately 3 log units in steps of approximately $\frac{1}{3}$ log units, always working in order of increasing light intensity, separately for each wavelength.
-Preliminary data (not shown) showed that it was critical to leave prolonged recovery times between stimuli especially after a strong response to relatively high light intensity.
-To optimize for quality of obtained data, we allowed at least 1 minute and up to 5 minutes between stimuli, depending on the stimulus light intensity and responses.
+To generate response-log(intensity) curves, we used light intensities in a range of approximately 3 log units in steps of approximately 1/3 log units, always working in order of increasing light intensity, separately for each wavelength.
+Preliminary data (not shown) showed that it was critical to include prolonged recovery times between stimuli especially after a strong response to relatively high light intensity.
+To optimize the quality of obtained data, we allowed at least 1 min and up to 5 min between stimuli, depending on the stimulus light intensity and responses.

-Adaptation to green and UV
+Adaptation to green and UV light

 For these experiments, we used LEDs in combination with neutral density filters to achieve higher light intensities and a wider range of intensities than what was possible with the monochromator.
 The LEDs were controlled by a custom driver that provided a precisely regulated DC current to the LED; the neutral density filters served to extend the intensity range beyond the range of the driver.
-We specifically did not use pulse width modulation (i.e., control of the duty cycle of flicker) to avoid assumptions about the frequency response of the visual system.
-Schematics are available on request.
+We specifically did not use pulse width modulation (i.e. control of the duty cycle of flicker) to avoid assumptions about the frequency response of the visual system.
+Schematic diagrams are available from the corresponding author on request.